Information for submitting a group of modules

 Although it’s tempting to get straight into coding, there are a few things to be aware of first.
 This list of prerequisites is designed to help ensure that you develop high-quality modules that flow easily through the review process and get into Ansible more quickly.

-- Read though all the pages linked off Should you develop a module?; paying particular focus to the Contributing your module to Ansible.
+- Read though all the pages linked off Ansible module development: getting started; paying particular focus to the Contributing your module to Ansible.

 - New modules must be PEP 8 compliant.
 See PEP 8 for more information.